modularml/mojo/README.md

 for more information about this and other common questions.

-We've opened this repo now because we want to gather issues and engage in feedback from users who have access to the Mojo Playground (our hosted JupyterHub where you can try coding with an early version of Mojo).
+We've opened this repo now because we want to gather issues and engage in feedback from users who have access to the Mojo Playground (our hosted JupyterHub, where you can try coding with an early version of Mojo).
 To get access to the Mojo Playground, [see here to sign up](https://docs.modular.com/mojo/get-started.html).
 Then, when you want to report issues or request features,